How To Feed A Loon

 • Place the meat and the bacon back into the pot with the juices.

 • Add the bottle of wine plus enough beef stock to cover the meat.
-Add the tomato paste, thyme, 2 tsps salt, and 1 tsp pepper.
+Add the tomato paste, thyme, 2 tsps salt, and 1 teaspoon pepper.
 Bring to a simmer, cover the pot with a tight-fitting lid, and place in the oven for about 3 hours.

 • Meanwhile, sauté the mushrooms in 2 tablespoons of butter for 10 minutes until nice and browned.